cwilson-su/pure-java-raytracer/README.md

  - Animated image sequence rendering (any resolution, any framerate)

 Rendered images will be saved as `output.png` in the execution directory of the program and image sequences will be saved inside the `image_sequence` folder in the execution directory.

+Here, we are making a parallel version of this raytracer using the Java Executors and Thread pools frameworks.